nikhil1232/Bucket-Flaws/README.md

 2) Authenticated Bucket Access (This means being authenticated to your own aws account)

 - Checks for Directory Listing
-- If Directory Listing is present it also checks for some interesting files/folders based on the keywords provided in the sensitive.txt
+- If Directory Listing is present then it will also check for some interesting files/folders based on the keywords provided in the sensitive.txt
 - Tries to fetch Bucket Access Control List
 - Tries to upload a file (sample.png)